1

 Objection: “A few billionaires could buy all the bonds and control everything.”

 Response: The system uses voting mechanisms to prevent this.
-Quadratic voting makes each additional vote progressively more expensive, making single-entity domination impossible.
+Quadratic voting makes each additional vote progressively more expensive, making single-entity domination difficult.
 Plus identity-based voting power based on reputation and participation, not just capital.
 The goal is governance by active participants, not just the wealthiest.

 “Why Not Just Use Philanthropy?”